Self-Employed Health Insurance: Everything You Need To Know

 At Insured Nomads, we offer affordable coverage for your health, your upfront trip expenses, and even your personal belongings.
 We want travelers to have fun and be as safe as possible at the same time.
 We are a global team on a mission to make traveling easier for people worldwide.

-With our Global Health Insurance offerings, you’ll be able to get the protection you need without breaking the bank.
+With our health insurance offerings, you’ll be able to get the protection you need without breaking the bank.
 Even better — you don’t need to wait for the open enrollment period to apply for health insurance through Insured Nomads.
 You can get coverage anytime.
 This is perfect for people who work remotely and like to change locations often.

 Here’s everything you get with us: